 “It was more of an opportunity than a decision. …I was approached by my agent, Mark Gottlieb and had a mostly finished manuscript ready to go. …star alignment.
 He loved The Vanishing Year and hit the submissions very hard.
 It sold pretty quickly and I think I’ve found the absolute most perfect home for me… I could not be more thrilled with the cover, the final product… my editors notes and suggestions.
 Everything has felt very free and very fun.” —Kate Moretti, New York Times bestselling author of The Vanishing Year, Simon & Schuster

 “I was greatly aided in writing this book by the critical insights of friends and colleagues who read early drafts and excerpts… Thanks to my agent, Mark Gottlieb of Trident Media Group, whose energy and enthusiasm made it happen…” —Christopher Brown, World Fantasy Award & John W. Campbell Award-nominated author of Tropic of Kansas, HarperCollins

 “…an island of calm and order.
 He is such a gentleman.
 He listened, asked perceptive questions, and then requested the full manuscript.
 It happened very quickly and with absolute equanimity on his part.
 Yes, in an almost miraculous eight weeks, Mark sold the book to Kensington.
 He was instrumental in handling contractual details and in negotiating a few items that are of real importance to me, such as cover design and the voice of the audio edition narrator.
 The contract itself is nineteen pages long!
 Mark’s help has been invaluable.
 I am deeply grateful.” —Diane C. McPhail, author of The Abolitionist’s Daughter, Kensington Books

-Mark also maintains a blog with author resources about all things writing, literature and publishing here.
+Mark also maintains a blog about all things writing, literature and publishing here.